Meat packing app from FARMSOFT:

 Manage the ageing process

-Tired of using 20 year old software to run your meat packing business on old hardware? (note we do NOT sell hardware)
+Tired of using 20 year old software to run your meat packing business on old hardware?

 You can use ANY brand and model of modern fit for purpose equipment with farmsoft, we don't tell you what to buy.

 Use any PC/Mac, tablet, cell with farmsoft: most stations have an inexpensive Android tablet (in washable sleeve) suspended above it on an arm for easy and rapid access, and a very low hardware cost (devices from $300)